lsst-tstn/tstn-020/index.rst

         git commit -am "Add new LUTs for ATAOS (file 20200512-configuration.yaml) based on data taken on 20200512.
 Check DM-12345 for more information." git push

 #.
-Verify the new configuration against the CSC's schema.
+Verify the continuous integration tests pass.
+If they don't, fix the issue and repeat the previous step.

 #.
 Test the new configuration on the CSC.
-    If this requires in-dome or on-sky testing, then create an annotated alpha release tag and make sure the test is properly documented in a technote and/or Jira ticket.
+    If this requires in-dome or on-sky testing, then create an annotated alpha release tag.
+Then make sure the test is properly documented in a technote and/or Jira ticket.
     To make the configuration available on a running CSC check :ref:`section-on-the-fly-config`.

 #.
-Create pull request(s) (PRs), with evidence that the  configuration is tested, verified and documented.
+Create pull request(s) (PRs) to have the files reviewed

     PRs must be created for all repositories that where modified during the process, including, but not limited to, the configuration repository, ancillary software and documentation.